 NATIONAL DNA DAY

-Fast forward to 1990 when scientists from around the world came together to begin mapping the human genome.
-Known as The Human Genome Project, approximately 2000 scientists in six countries set to work mapping the nucleotides contained in human DNA.
+Fast forward to 1990, when scientists from around the world came together to begin mapping the human genome.
+Known as The Human Genome Project, approximately 2000 scientists in six countries set to work mapping the nucleotides in human DNA.
 In the process, the project learned that humans share genes with other species.
-Some of the species the project mapped included yeast, mice and the fruit fly – all species commonly studied in science already.
+Some of the species the project mapped included yeast, mice, and the fruit fly – all species commonly studied in science already.

 The genome is our map of life. ~ President William Clinton

 On June 26, 2000, the first draft of the human genome was released.
 By April of 2003, the project released its finished human genome.
 The mapping of the human genome has transformed medicine and research.
 The ENCODE (Encyclopedia of DNA Elements) Project launched soon after the human genome was sequenced to study further and catalog data related to the human genome.
 Research including the study of different cancers and more advanced diagnostic tests may change medicine forever.

 Students, teachers, and the public are encouraged to learn more about genetics and genomics.
 Read books about DNA and its discovery or watch documentaries.

 - The Seven Daughters of Eve: The Science that Reveals Our Genetic Ancestry by Bryan Sykes

 - The Violinist’s Thumb by Sam Kean